Rubi3r3/rvr2spatial/README.md

 # rvr2spatial
 - An R package created to automate the clearing of spatial data from PostgreSQL PostGIS enabled database.
-- Extracting data from MySQL Database.
+- Extracting data from MariaDB.
-- Appending Data from MySQL to PostgreSQL PostGS enabled database with user inputs.
+- Appending Data from MariaDB to PostgreSQL PostGS enabled database with user inputs.
 - Update Data from PostgreSQL PostGIS enabled database with user conditions.